tapjs/tapjs/docs/cli/index.md

   --no-snapshot          switch off the --snapshot flag

+  -w --watch             Watch for changes in the test suite or covered program.

+                         Runs the suite normally one time, and from then on, re-run just the portions of the suite that are required whenever a file changes.

+  --no-watch             switch off the --watch flag

   -n --changed           Only run tests for files that have changed since the
                          last run.